DON’T SIGN WAIVERS

 Another example is if you sign a waiver for your child going on a church field trip.
 You may not realize you could also be waiving your rights against the hired bus company.
 If the bus gets into an accident and your child is injured, there may be no claim against the bus company.
 Our lawyers have seen many situations in Minnesota where people have been surprised after an accident to find that they waived their rights.
 Even lawyers sometimes sign these without thinking.
 The important thing is to read documents before you sign them.
 It’s very easy to cross out a sentence or two that contains a waiver or release of liability.

-If you or your child are injured in an accident in Minnesota, you should call us and speak with an experienced lawyer even if you have signed a waiver.
-There are some situations where we have gotten around waivers, and the law does change from time to time so a particular waiver could later be deemed unenforceable.
+If you or your child are injured in an accident in MN, please call us and speak with an experienced lawyer even if you have signed a liability waiver.
+There are some situations where we have gotten around waivers or a liability release.
+Also, the law does change from time to time, so a particular waiver could later be deemed unenforceable.
 We will be happy to look at your potential claim and provide you with a free consultation.
-We are Minnesota personal injury lawyers and our attorneys have more than 25 years’ experience successfully handling hundreds of cases.
+We are Minnesota personal injury lawyers.
+Our attorneys have more than 25 years’ experience successfully handling hundreds of cases.